 PAA’s have seen a 1,723% growth in SERPs since 2015 and if optimised correctly, your website can appear in other related searches as a PAA creating more exposure.
 2020 is likely to see an even bigger increase of PAA’s throughout search engines.

 Making sure your website is secure is a must.
 In this modern era, security has never been more important and with the increased stigma of “scary” buzzwords such as “hacking” becoming common knowledge, it’s a given to prove that your website is safe and will not infringe on their life.
 Google will flag any insecurities within your website damaging its ranking.

-Optimise for Voice Search:
+Optimise for voice search:

 Voice search is fast becoming the most popular way users search for information.
 Follow these practices to help you optimise your website for the age of the voice.

-Your Website must be responsive:
+Your website must be responsive:

-More people use a device (mobile/tablet) than ever before when searching the internet for information these days.
+More people use a mobile device than ever before when searching the internet for information these days.
 Because of this it’s a must that your website works and looks great on any device.
 It has to be responsive!